 No one loves Whats in that way, not as much."

-He handed me a tablet, a big shiny pen
+He passed me a tablet, a big shiny pen

 Demanded the names of my Who-loves, and then